mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Having recovered from the emotional rollercoaster of the five stages that someone once told me were of grief, I looked at the page again, but like, harder.

+Sure I didn't see anything juicy scrolling around, but I wasn't going to just _give up_ just like that.

 Sometimes there are juicy things hidden in the page's source code (HTML), which you can't see just by looking at the page.
 To see them, you have to... well....

-Suddenly wearing sunglasses, I depressed the right-hand button of my mouse, summoning a textual menu under the mouse cursor into existence.
-Using my superior intellect, I dragged the mouse pointer to the bottom of the menu, summoned all my courage, and allowed it to pour through my finger as I left-clicked on the "Inspect Element" menu item in such a way that it was clear I possessed godlike hacking abilities.
+Suddenly wearing sunglasses, I depressed the right-hand button of my mouse, summoning a textual menu under the mouse cursor.
+Using my superior intellect, I dragged the mouse pointer to the bottom of the menu, and left-clicked on the "Inspect Element" menu item in such a way that it was clear I possessed godlike hacking abilities.

 ![Right click > Inspect](/img/sunburnt-country/inspectelement.png)

 ![fbi](https://i.imgur.com/8uZgKCe.png)
 *dw, i clicked block*

-I cannot stress enough the degree to which this is not an elite hacker tool.

-//Listen.
+Listen.
 This is the only step in this story that might be considered "hacking".
 It's not, though.
 Maybe later someone will show you this same thing, and tell you it's hacking.
 You will not go gently into that good night.
 You will refuse to acknowledge their showing off, killing them instantly.

 "Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's internal representation (HTML) of the page you're looking at.
 Kinda like opening up a clock and looking at the cool cog party inside.
-Cog ganggg.
+Yeahhh go little cogs, look at 'em absolutely going off.
+But yeah imagine that but with like, JavaScript.

 Everything you see when you use "Inspect Element" was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.

 Cheap tricks such as these are used by programmers to try and understand how the website works.
 This is ultimately futile: Nobody can understand how websites work.
 Unfortunately, it sure _looks_ like hacking the first time you see it.